How to Start an LLC in Texas

 The essential information you need when you file and pay your taxes or when you submit your LLC’s payroll information is your Employer Identification Number (EIN).
 The EIN is also termed the Federal Employer Identification Number (FEIN) or Federal Tax Identification Number (FTIN).

-The EIN is also needed when planning to open a business bank account for your organization and when you want to hire employees.
+The EIN is needed when planning to open a business bank account for your company and when you want to hire employees.

 You can directly apply for your EIN in the following ways:

 You can directly apply for your EIN from the Internal Revenue System website.

 Download the application for EIN SS-4 Form and send it to:

 The good news about getting an EIN is that it is for free!
 Once you have your EIN, your LLC is officially formed.

 We recommend that you create an Operating Agreement as soon as you register your LLC in Texas.
 It is the instruction manual that contains all relevant details of how you will run your business, how decisions are to be taken, etc. However, it is not legally required.